BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 This loader can be used for all three HP models.
 All fixes are done via hot-patching or SSDT's, thus no need for a patched DSDT, resulting in a more compatible loader.

-For **post-install:** enable full CPU power management, by enabling this CPU specific SSDT, "SSDT-CPUPM.aml", via config.plist (ACPI->Add section, find entry for SSDT-CPUPM.aml, change "Enabled" key value to "True").
-You amy need to generate your own CPU SSDT if your CPU model is different from the ones I used (read more below).
+For **post-install:** enable full CPU power management, by enabling this CPU specific SSDT, "SSDT-CPUPM.aml", in config.plist.
+You will need to replace this SSDT with one that matches your CPU model.
+I have provided a few from my systems.
+You need to generate your own CPU SSDT if your have a different CPU model (read more below).
 Of course, you will also need to generate your own SMBIOS MacPro6,1/Serial #.

 **My systems:**